Jarrod Saffy

 Jarrod Saffy (born 24 October 1984) is a rugby union player.
-He played rugby league for the St George Illawarra Dragons in the NRL before switching to rugby union with the Melbourne Rebels for the 2011 Super Rugby season.
+He played rugby league for the Wests Tigers and St George Illawarra Dragons in the NRL before switching to rugby union with the Melbourne Rebels for the 2011 Super Rugby season.

 Background

 He was born in Johannesburg, South Africa.

 Early career

 Saffy moved to Australia as a 15-year-old and continued playing rugby union at St Joseph's, Hunters Hill.
 He represented the Australian Schoolboys, Australian under 21s and the Australian Sevens in rugby union as well as spending some time playing for the NSW Waratahs Academy and Sydney University Football Club.

 As he has played sevens for Australia he is tied to them in Rugby Union.

 Rugby League

 Saffy switched to rugby league to progress faster and made his debut in first grade in rugby league in the final round 26 match of 2006 for the Wests Tigers.
 He made seven first grade appearances for the Tigers in 2007.
 Saffy played rugby league at second-row and also at prop-forward.

 He played in St George's 2010 NRL Grand Final-winning team, and thus became the second South African-born player to win a premiership.

 He was eligible to represent Lebanon as well as his native South Africa and he was also eligible to represent Australia in Rugby League.